-- 1. Proposals that generate new employment opportunities, including the change of use, and subdivision of, existing buildings within the existing development boundary of Langold, will be supported subject to all the following criteria being met: - a) the development is proposing a B1 (a-c) or B2 employment use(s); - b) the development is small in scale and relates well to its immediate surroundings; - c) the operation of the proposal does not cause an unreasonable impact from noise, smell, vibrations, glare, dust and operating hours on the amenity of nearby residential properties; - d) the proposal provides adequate off-road parking, servicing and access arrangements; and - e) it will not have a detrimental impact on the capacity or safety of the existing highway network.
+- 1. Proposals that generate new employment opportunities, including the change of use, and subdivision of, existing buildings within the existing development boundary of Langold, will only be supported subject to all the following criteria being met: - a) the development is proposing a B1 (a-c) or B2 employment use(s); - b) The proposal is no larger than 0.5ha in size; - c) the operation of the proposal does not cause an unreasonable impact from noise, smell, vibrations, glare, dust and operating hours on the amenity of nearby residential properties; - d) the proposal provides adequate off-road parking, servicing and access arrangements; and - e) it will not have a detrimental impact on the capacity or safety of the existing highway network.